Michigan CSC 4th Degree Charges and Defenses

 A teacher, school administrator, school employee, or non-student volunteer who engages in sexual contact with a student who is at least 16 years old but under 18 years old, might face CSC 4th Degree charges.
 The applicable age range for Criminal Sexual Conduct Fourth Degree charges increases to at least 16 years of age and 26 years of age, for special education students.

 A mental health professional cannot have sexual contact with a client within two years of treatment, regardless of consent.
-Consent of the victim is not considered because the patient is considered vulnerable to someone in a position of authority.
+The victim’s consent is not considered because the patient is considered vulnerable to someone in a position of authority.
 Sexual contact with someone at least 16 years old constitutes Criminal Sexual Conduct Fourth Degree if the accused is an employee or volunteer with a child care company supervising that person or someone licensed to operate a foster family home where the teenager resides.

 Frequently Asked Questions